3 Days in Melbourne: Itinerary for First Time Visitors (2024)

 If you’re planning a trip for 3 days in Melbourne for first time visitors, there can be an overwhelming number of things you’ll want to see, do and eat in one of Australia‘s greatest cities.
-Planning a 3 day itinerary can seem impossible, which is why I’ve designed what I think is the perfect itinerary for 3 days in Melbourne, especially for first time visitors.
+Planning a 3 day itinerary can seem impossible, which is why I’ve designed what I think is the perfect itinerary for 3 days in Melbourne.
 I’ve lived in Melbourne for nearly ten years, and have used this experience (including hosting family and friends many times!) to design a 3 day itinerary that includes a balance of the best things to do in Melbourne, famous sights, cafe culture, laneway hopping and some of Melbourne’s best restaurants and bars.

 Please reach out if you have any questions, I’m always happy to help with suggestions!